What is the Dangerous Dogs Act and how does it affect me?

-This law makes it illegal to own, sell, breed, give away or abandon any of these dog breeds (Blue Cross, 2018).
+This law makes it illegal to own, sell, breed, give away, or abandon any of these dog breeds.

-Between 1991 and 1997, if a dog looked like one of the prohibited breeds as mentioned above, they would get an automatic death sentence - even if they had never shown aggressive behaviour.
+Between 1991 and 1997, if a dog looked like one of the prohibited breeds mentioned above, it would be euthanised even if it had never shown aggressive behaviour.

 The Dangerous Dogs (Amendment) Act in 1997 gave courts the right to add dogs that looked like a banned type to an ‘exempted’ list if they passed a behavioural assessment and were thought to pose no risk to the public.

 Dogs that are on the exempted dog list are allowed to return home under certain conditions.
-They must be neutered, and kept on a lead and muzzled in all public places - including car journeys.
+They must be neutered, kept on a lead, and muzzled in all public places and on car journeys.

-For example, research by Pethelpful found that the Chihuahua was actually the meanest breed, followed by Dachshund, Chow Chow, Doberman Pinscher, Dalmatian, Rottweiler and Jack Russell Terrier; none of which are on the banned list.
+Research by Pethelpful found that the Chihuahua was actually the meanest breed, followed by Dachshund, Chow Chow, Doberman Pinscher, Dalmatian, Rottweiler, and Jack Russell Terrier.
+None of these dog breeds are on the banned list.